 From Suspicion to Early Screening and Evaluation

 All that said, teachers can only bring the suspicion of a problem to your attention.
 To pinpoint the exact problems your students are having, you will need to request a full screening and/or evaluation.
-(If you are a special education director operating in Missouri, you can go ahead and request one from us here.)

 While proper screening and evaluation might seem time-consuming and costly, not doing these things is even more wasteful in the long run.
 When done early enough, proper screening and evaluation allow for early intervention, which in turn shortens the student’s time in therapy and compensates for problems before the student falls behind.
-Oftentimes, this means there is a compensating decrease in future interventions.

 If you have questions about a specific problem, such as dyslexia or communication disorders, just reach out and we can give you some resources to help you spot at-risk students.